zaiisao/Documentation/en/Video/join_video_ios.md

 ### Set the channel profile as Communication
 After initializing AgoraRtcEngine, call the `setChannelProfile` method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Communication.
 This profile applies to voice or video calls such as one-to-one or group calls, where all users in the channel can talk freely.
-The Communication profile the default setting.
+The Communication profile is the default setting.

 > - Call the `setChannelProfile` method before joining a channel.
-> - One engine can be specified one profile only.
+> - One engine can specify one profile only.
 If you want to switch to another profile, destroy the current engine using the `destroy` method and create a new engine before calling the `setChannelProfile` method to set the new channel profile.

 ```objective-c
 //Objective-C